Lyf Hotel room with double bed, sofa

 Song Hotel Sydney

-Previously the YWCA the Song Hotel is not flash, but it’s worth considering if you are on a tight budget.
-Located opposite the southern end of Hyde Park and near a busy intersection leading up to Kings Cross, I recommend that you bring earplugs if you are a light sleeper.
+The Song Hotel, previously the YWCA, isn’t flash, but it’s worth considering if you’re on a tight budget.
+If you’re a light sleeper, bring earplugs – it’s located opposite the southern end of Hyde Park near a busy intersection leading to Kings Cross.

 Song Hotel near Hyde Park